-The screenshot shows that the mobile traffic grew by 30%.
-But the indicators of ecommerce increased much more: the conversion rate grew by 42%, the number of transactions – by 86%, and the income – by 116%.
+The screenshot shows that mobile traffic grew by 30%.
+But the eCommerce indicators increased much more: the conversion rate grew by 42%, the number of transactions – by 86%, and the income – by 116%.
 We also compared the website data 6 months before the responsive layout launch and 6 months after it.

 Mobile traffic increased by 116% and mobile transactions by 170%.
-We can also conclude that responsive design has a slight impact on the organic traffic growth.
+Therefore, we can also conclude that responsive design slightly impacts the organic traffic growth.
 To see that, compare the slopes of the linear extrapolation curve of the traffic before the responsive design launch and the linear interpolation curve that shows the traffic after the responsive layout was implemented.

 Nevertheless, seasonality shouldn’t be praised for the traffic growth in September.
 The graph of search request volume by month proves that:

-It is also interesting to compare how the traffic and conversions are distributed among different gadgets: tablets, mobile devices, and desktops.
-Mobile devices account for the most noticeable increase in the transactions rate, the second place is taken by tablets and desktop devices take bronze.
+It is also interesting to compare how the traffic and conversions are distributed among gadgets: tablets, mobile devices, and desktops.
+Mobile devices account for the most noticeable increase in the transactions rate.
+Tablets take second place, and desktop devices take bronze.

 Actually, it’s logical.
 The website was already convenient to be used on tablets before the responsive layout launch.
-However, we are interested in another question: Isn’t the small growth of ecommerce indicators on desktops connected with the responsive design?
+However, we are interested in another question: Isn’t the small growth of eCommerce indicators on desktops connected with the responsive design?
 It may be connected.
 How?
 Through assisted conversions.
 So potential customers come to the website from mobile search, browse the page, and if they like it later, they will visit your website again on PCs to continue the search (for example, to learn more about «iPhone microchip»).
-Unfortunately, the website wasn’t connected to the User ID function that would allow to have updated information on the complete interaction of the users with the website.
-Yet for the majority of users who visit this website, a smartphone or a tablet is mainly a way to find information while the necessary transactions are done on PCs.
+Unfortunately, the website wasn’t connected to the User ID function that would allow having updated information on the complete interaction of the users with the website.
+Yet, for most users who visit this website, a smartphone or a tablet is mainly a way to find information while the necessary transactions are done on PCs.
 The statistic below proves this.

 During the first 3-4 days before assisted conversions happen, mobile traffic is absolutely crucial.
 Potential customers should like the mobile responsive design, which will make them return and purchase.
 It is also interesting to check how the responsive layout influenced the number of transactions made by new and returning visitors.

-In both cases, after the responsive design launch, the conversion rate has significantly increased, although the new visits indicator is higher.
+After the responsive design launch, the conversion rate has significantly increased in both cases, although the new visits indicator is higher.
 Nevertheless, the absolute values of the transactions rate for these user groups are quite logical: 1.4% for new users and 3% for returning.
 Now, we will slightly move from transactions and look at the behavior of the users who visited the website on mobile devices.
-The main indicators (the bounce rate, the number of pages per session, and the average session duration) remained practically unchanged.
+The main indicators (the bounce rate, pages per session, and the average session duration) remained practically unchanged.

 - The average session duration.
 After the responsive layout launch, the users no longer have to zoom the page with their fingers, which reduces the time of interaction with the site.
 However, in our case, the average session duration remained almost the same.
 In fact, some portion of the audience really spends less time on orientation, zoom, and navigation due to the improved convenience of the website.
 While the rest, on the contrary, remains on the page longer to process its information.
 Therefore, the average session duration almost doesn’t change.

 - Finally, the bounce rate.
 After the first click, the visitors understand where they are (for example, on the product card of the repair part they need) and learn all the necessary information.
-A part of the audience immediately leaves the site but another one continues going to other pages considering the site convenience.
+A part of the audience immediately leaves the site, but another one continues going to other pages, considering the site’s convenience.
 Therefore, the value of the indicator practically doesn’t change.

-Assisted conversions is the last indicator you should pay attention to.
+Assisted conversions are the last indicator you should pay attention to.
 The screenshot below shows the assisted transactions statistics before and after the responsive layout was launched.
-To make the analysis simple and clear we included only free traffic channel data divided into mobile devices and desktops:
+To make the analysis simple and clear, we included only free traffic channel data divided into mobile devices and desktops:

 The rates of assisted conversions on mobile devices are 2-3 times higher than on desktops.
-Moreover, the growth is observed in all existing indicators: both for last click conversions and for direct interactions.
+Moreover, the growth is observed in all existing indicators: both for last-click conversions and direct interactions.

 - If the website isn’t promoted and visited under any condition, make its responsive layout.
 You’d better keep your money to pay for the domain and hosting 🙂